-The Regent’s Park College Library Service consists of 3 libraries each with its own distinct focus:
+The Regent’s Park College library service consists of three libraries each with its own distinct focus.

 The Angus Library and Archive

-The Angus Library and Archive is the leading world class collection for the study of Baptist and Nonconformist history and heritage.
-It is open to researchers from around the world and comprises over 70,000, printed works, manuscripts, minute books and artefacts from the late fifteenth century.
+The Angus Library and Archive is the leading world-class collection for the study of Baptist and nonconformist history and heritage.
+It is currently closed.

-Baptist and non-conformist history is only one of many subjects people research in The Angus, with people also studying, ship building, slavery, human rights, women’s rights, missionary work, geography and linguistics to name a few.
+Baptist and nonconformist history are among the many subjects people research in the Angus, with people also studying slavery, human rights, women’s rights, missionary work, geography and linguistics to name a few.

 The Angus Library and Archive also has its own website.